yonkeltron/terrible-template/README.md

 -----------------------

-You can still leverage terrible-template non-interactively with the `terrible-template-programmatic-insert` function like so:
+You can still leverage terrible-template non-interactively with the `terrible-template-programmatic-apply` function like so:

-    (terrible-template-programmatic-insert "my-template-name" '("key1" "val1") '("key1" "val1"))
+    (terrible-template-programmatic-apply "my-template-name" '("key1" "val1") '("key1" "val1"))

+This will return a string containing the interpolated template which you may then use for whatever you desire.

 Credits
 =======